ETS-Next-Gen/writing_observer/docs/interactive_environments.md

 system.
 Users can connect to the kernel through the command line or a Jupyter clients, such as the `ipython` console, Jupyter Lab, or Jupyter Notebooks.
 This is useful for debugging or rapidly prototyping within the system.
-When starting a kernel, the normal `aiohttp` server is also served alongside it.
+When starting a kernel, the Learning Observer application can be started alongside the kernel.

 ## IPython Kernel Commmunications